 Zinkgruvan is in south-central Sweden, approximately 250 km southwest of Stockholm and some 15 km from the town of Askersund.
 The operation is supported by excellent local road access and is close to the main highway linking Stockholm and Oslo.
-Lake Vänern, the largest lake in Sweden, approximately 100 km from site provides access to coastal shipping via a series of inland canals and the port of Göteborg.
+Lake Vänern, the largest lake in Sweden, is approximately 100 km from site and provides access to coastal shipping via a series of inland canals and the port of Göteborg.

 The plant is located next to the primary P2 shaft and comprises two processing lines.
 Ore is secondary crushed and then ground in an autogenous grinding (AG) and ball mill circuit.
-The zinc line has a processing capacity of approximately 1.4 million tonnes per annum (mtpa) following completion of a low-cost project to improve overall mill capacity in June 2017.
+The zinc line has a processing capacity of approximately 1.6 million tonnes per annum (Mtpa) following completion of a low-cost project to improve overall mill capacity in June 2017.
 A bulk concentrate is initially produced from the zinc-lead ore before further flotation to separate zinc and lead concentrates.
 Concentrates are thickened and filtered and then stockpiled under cover.
-A separate 0.3 mtpa copper treatment line was commissioned during 2010.
+A separate copper treatment line was commissioned during 2010.
 This line was further modified during 2011 to allow it the flexibility to treat zinc-lead ore as well as copper ore.

 Tailings are pumped approximately 4 km to a dedicated tailings impoundment from which water is returned to be reused in the process.
 Concentrates are trucked from the mine to a nearby inland port from where they are shipped via canal and sea to European smelter customers.